MattArnold/matt-arnold.com/src/blog/2005-11-23-and-there-was-much-rejoicing.md

 **[ext_21159](https://www.dreamwidth.org/users/ext_21159)** on Nov.
 23, 2005 5:08 PM

-That was Jon, aka .
+That was Jon, aka wulfthestampede.
 He lives in southern California and is doing well as a store manager there.

 ---